 The standard of medical facilities provided by private hospitals in Santiago and other major cities is good.
 Outside of major cities, however, facilities can be very limited.
 Treatment at private clinics and hospitals is expensive.
 While some large hospitals may accept credit cards, doctors and hospitals often expect cash payment prior to providing medical services, including for emergency care.

-Outbreaks of water-borne, food-borne and other infectious diseases (including hepatitis, typhoid, and rabies) occur from time to time.
-We encourage you to consider having vaccinations before travelling.
+Outbreaks of water-borne, food-borne and other infectious diseases (including hepatitis, typhoid, influenza and rabies) occur from time to time.
 In rural areas, we recommend that you boil all drinking water or that you drink bottled water and avoid ice cubes.
 You should also avoid raw and undercooked food.
 Seek medical advice if you have a fever or are suffering from diarrhoea.